maithilimukherjee/cn-lab/README.md

 - Basic understanding of networking concepts
 - Familiarity with Java programming

-## Usage
-Each lab exercise will have specific compilation and execution instructions.
-Refer to individual exercise documentation for details.

 ## Contributing
 This is a lab repository for educational purposes.
 Feel free to add improvements, fix bugs, or enhance documentation.

 ## License
 This project is provided for educational purposes.

----

-**Note**: This README serves as a template.
-Update it with specific lab exercises, assignments, and implementation details as the course progresses.